 Creating an Excellent Patient Experience: In Sickness and In Health

-Connected Senior Care Advantage, in coordination with Austin Regional Clinic, Premier Family Physicians, and Capital Medical Clinic strives to create proactive, healthy, patient-directed focus on wellness and helping our patients manage and maintain good health.
+Connected Senior Care Advantage, in coordination with Austin Regional Clinic, Premier Family Physicians, Capital Medical Clinic, South Austin Medical Clinic, and Adult Care of Austin, strives to create proactive, healthy, patient-directed focus on wellness and helping our patients manage and maintain good health.

 The process of meticulous chart review that happens in advance to the annual wellness visit has helped me to become more deeply reacquainted with some of my patients. - Rudxandra Aguiar, MD, Austin Regional Clinic